angelovangel/beautiful-jekyll/_posts/2017-06-30-FitGrowth.md

 tags: [R, Shiny]
 ---

-### A Shiny app for (bacterial) growth curve analysis.
+FitGrowth is a Shiny app for (bacterial) growth curve analysis.
-Get it on [GitHub](https://github.com/angelovangel/FitGrowth).
-You will find also example files for testing there.
+Ypu can get it on [GitHub](https://github.com/angelovangel/FitGrowth).
+There you will find also example files for testing.
 FitGrowth lets you:
   - Upload your own growth data
   - Visualize it and fit a model on it